TheNathanSpace/TheNathanSpace/README.md

 ### About me

 Hi!
+I'm currently a sophomore working towards a B.S. in Computer Science at Colorado School of Mines.
 I'm a passionate computer science student looking to apply my skillset towards more complex challenges in industry.
-I'm currently a sophomore working towards a BS in Computer Science at Colorado School of Mines.
 My experience comes from a large number of portfolio projects demonstrating advanced knowledge of many technologies—take a look at some of what I've done!

 ---